JosefNemec/PlayniteDocs/docs/manual/gettingStarted/helpAndTroubleshooting/knownIssues.md

 ## Specific functional issues

-### Input doesn't work in Fullscreen Mode after exiting a game

-This issue occurs due to game/emulator/Windows not returning application focus to Playnite correctly.
-While some workarounds exist, they may not be 100% reliable.
-Avoid switching between a game and other applications to minimize the problem.

-We've implemented workarounds and a "guide" controller button option to address this issue, but it's not always 100% reliable.
-Further improvements could potentially introduce other problems.

 ### Google Image search doesn't work

 Go to `Settings` > `Advanced` and use the "Clear web cache" option to resolve this issue.